-The NRC also formed a task force to study the groundwater issues and released Information Notice 2006-13 "Ground-water Contamination due to Undetected Leakage of Radioactive Water" which summarized its review of radioactive contamination of ground water at multiple facilities as a result of undetected leakage from structures, systems, or components that contain or transport radioactive fluids.
+The NRC also formed a task force to study the groundwater issues and released Information Notice 2006-13, Ground-water Contamination due to Undetected Leakage of Radioactive Water, which summarized its review of radioactive contamination of ground water at multiple facilities as a result of undetected leakage from structures, systems, and components that contain or transport radioactive fluids.
 Licensees were instructed to review the information for applicability and to consider appropriate actions to avoid similar problems.

 The NEI task force felt it was prudent for the industry to update site hydrology information and to develop radiological groundwater monitoring plans at each site.
 These groundwater protection plans would ensure that underground leaks and spills would be addressed promptly.
 Additionally, the task force recommended developing a communications protocol to report radioactive leaks or spills that entered groundwater (or might eventually enter groundwater) to the NRC and State and Local government officials as needed.
+NEI-07-07, Industry Groundwater Protection Final Guidance Document, was developed by the task force to document the guidelines recommended for the industry.